 Parkinson’s Disease and Parkinson’s Dementia

-Parkinson's disease is degenerative neurological disorder resulting from nerve cells in the brain not producing enough of the chemical dopamine, which regulates movement.
-Parkinson’s disease develops gradually, often starting on one side of the body as a slight tremor in one hand, for example.
+Parkinson's disease is a progressive disorder of the central nervous system resulting from nerve cells in the brain not producing enough of the chemical dopamine, which regulates movement.
+It develops gradually, often starting on one side of the body as a slight tremor in one hand, for example.
 As the disorder progresses, the trembling may spread to both sides of the body and be accompanied by other symptoms such as muscle stiffness, slowing of movement, and deterioration in balance and coordination.
-A minority of those with Parkinson's will eventually experience dementia as their disease progresses, including loss of memory and other cognitive functions.

-Parkinson’s disease affects people differently.
-Not everyone will experience all the symptoms of Parkinson’s disease involve the disruption of motor functions (muscle and movement).
+Most of the symptoms of Parkinson’s disease involve the disruption of motor functions (muscle and movement).
 However, lack of energy, pain, and changes to mood and memory can also occur as part of the disease.
+And some people with Parkinson's will eventually experience dementia as their disease progresses, including loss of memory and other cognitive functions.

 Primary symptoms of Parkinson's disease